Skales: 2009–present: E.M.E, OHK Music establishment, and music releases

+In April 2025, Skales reached a career milestone, surpassing one million monthly listeners on Spotify.
+In April 2025, the number rose to two million monthly listeners on the platform.
+That same month, Skales performed in Barcelona following FC Barcelona's Copa del Rey final win over Real Madrid.

 Personal life

 In December 2011, Skales was involved in a car accident along the Lekki-Epe Expressway.
 The car he was in ran into a ditch and somersaulted.
 The accident left one dead and three injured.

-He was among several other celebrities like Davido, and Super Eagles player John Ogu to criticize Desmond Elliot for pushing social media regulation back in October 2020.

 On March 14, 2021, Skales announced his engagement to his girlfriend on Instagram.